Michelle Beliveau Levels Up From Student to Mentor in Behavior Analyst Fellowship Program

 “The experience I received in social work gave me the ability to recognize various components that can impact treatment, even here in our centers,” said Michelle.
 “It gave me more insight into a trauma-informed approach, which has been beneficial.”

-While along this new path to become a BCBA, Michelle joined Hopebridge’s Behavior Analyst Fellowship (BAF) Program.
+While along this new path to become a BCBA, Michelle joined Hopebridge’s Fellowship Program.
 Michelle especially values some of the BAF program’s core features: support and experience.

 “Statistically, the BACB exam is tougher to pass on the first time than it is for the Bar Exam,” said Michelle.
 “It’s always good to be one-and-done, but there’s no shame in taking it again.
 Each time I didn’t pass, it was another opportunity to learn.
 The regional management team was so supportive and reassuring each time,” said Michelle.

-Another advantage for BCBA students who work at Hopebridge is the hands-on experience that comes with the fellowship program and RBT Fellow position.
+Another advantage for BCBA students who work at Hopebridge is the hands-on experience that comes with the fellowship program.

 Michelle’s favorite part of the job is working with her kids and their families.
 She enjoys the small victories, like when a child tolerates something for the first time.

-While she feels all of the kiddos she works with are special, there is one she will never stop thinking about.
+While she feels all of the kids she works with are special, there is one she will never stop thinking about.
 When he first started, he experienced high-intensity behaviors that interfered with his daily life.
-Watching him go from not able to be anywhere other than his room, to tolerating sitting in a wagon or walking with his therapist without problem behaviors has been a highlight for her.
+Watching him first unable to be anywhere other than his room, to tolerating sitting in a wagon or walking with his therapist without problem behaviors has been a highlight for her.
 They have a special bond, and he calls her, “Shelf.”

 “I feel lucky to work alongside these other disciplines with varied experience and education.
 Without them, my kids may not make progress outside their rooms,” said Michelle.
 “I like being able to shadow my kids while they participate in other services, like speech or occupational therapy.
 I like how all the pieces come together to help our kids.”

-If leveling up your RBT status to join the BAF program and become a BCBA interests you, we invite you to apply to join our team of Hopebridge Heroes.
+If leveling up your RBT status to join the Fellowship Program interests you, we invite you to apply to join our team.
 Already a BCBA?
-Grow your career alongside other passionate professionals within the autism community at one of our locations across the country.
+Grow your career alongside other passionate professionals within the autism community with in-house education and training programs, plus clear job advancement opportunities through the BCBA Career Pathway at one of our locations across the country.

 *Informed consent was obtained from the participants in this article.
 This information should not be captured and reused without express permission from Hopebridge, LLC.